bas/staff-picks-java/docs/README.md

 ## Create a new environment in LaunchDarkly

-Follow the documentation to [create an environment](https://docs.launchdarkly.com/home/organize/environments#creating-environments) in the `staff-picks-java` project.
-Use your gitHub handle as the name for the environment.
+Follow the documentation to [create an environment](https://docs.launchdarkly.com/home/organize/environments#creating-environments) in the  LaunchDArkly project.
+Use your email name as the name for the environment.

 ## Install and import the SDK